kahinimehta/SocialRecognitionTask/README.md

 ---

 #### **`STIMULI`**
 Stimuli used in the task.
 From the THINGS dataset.
 Also included with STIMULI: `ImagevsLure.pdf` to visualize all stimuli.
 Lures were AI generated via ChatGPT and Gemini, and aimed to keep difficulty at a medium level across all images.
+Partner avatars: `Amy.png` and `Ben.png` (experimental blocks).
+Practice block uses `Amy.png` for Carly (Amy's assistant; same image).